Ursus Arctos Horriblis

 Movies and television shows portray grizzlies as aggressive toward humans.
 However, humans are the greatest threat to the bears.
 These bears keep to themselves and avoid humans.
 They will flee from dangerous situations but will become aggressive when threatened.
 If animals or humans try to harm grizzlies or their cubs, the bears can become violent quickly and will attack.
 About half of grizzly cubs do not live to reach adulthood because of diseases and grizzly predators that include mountain lions, wolves, and adult male grizzlies.

 Reproduction, Babies, and Lifespan

 Grizzlies breed when they are mature, between three and eight years old.
 The bears mate from May through July with June and July being the peak months for breeding.
 During the mating period, a male spends about a month with a female and then leaves.
 The female goes into a den and hibernates during the winter.
 After about five months, between January and March, the female typically gives birth to two babies, known as cubs, but can produce up to four.
 Young grizzly cubs feed on their mother’s milk, which is high in fat.
 The cubs remain under their mother’s protection until they are about two years old.
-Half of all grizzly cubs are at risk for dying before reaching adulthood because of diseases and predators.
+Half of all grizzly cubs are at risk of dying before reaching adulthood because of diseases and predators.
 Grizzly bears usually live to be 20-25 years old, but some can live up to 30 years.